 - Skipping sanitising cycles to save time

-- Failing to address oily soils with emulsifier
+- Failing to address oily soils with an emulsifier

-These mistakes often lead to failed audits, damaged fabrics, and unnecessary costs.
+These mistakes often lead to failed audits, damaged fabrics, poor infection-control confidence, and unnecessary costs.

 Ready to Strengthen Your Laundry Compliance?